Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_AppointmentReminder/CallAutomation_AppointmentReminder/readme.md

 	- `ConnectionString`: Azure Communication Service resource's connection string.
 	- `SourcePhone`: Phone number associated with the Azure Communication Service resource.
 For e.g. "+1425XXXAAAA"
 	- `TargetPhoneNumber`: Target phone number to add in the call.
 For e.g. "+1425XXXAAAA"
-    - "AppBaseUri": Base url of the app.
+    - `AppBaseUri`: Base url of the app.
 (For local devlopment replace the dev tunnel url)

+### How to run it locally
+	- Run the `CallAutomation_AppointmentReminder` project in debug mode
+	- Browser should pop up with swagger UI
+	- To initiate the call, from the swagger ui execute the `/api/call` endpoint or make a Http post request to `https://<AppBaseUri>/api/call`